Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Introduction

 \section{Introduction}

-The human tibia is subjected to a dynamic combination of bending, twisting, and axial loading during locomotion.
-In running, the tibia can sustain compression forces reaching up to 14 times the bodyweight \citep{scott1990internal}.
-A majority of the tibial compression force is attributed to tension from triceps surae muscle contractions during propulsion \citep{matijevich2019ground}.
+The human tibia is subjected to a dynamic combination of bending, twisting, and axial loads during locomotion.
+In running, the tibia can sustain compressive forces reaching up to 14 times the bodyweight \citep{scott1990internal}.
+A majority of the tibial compressive force is attributed to tension from triceps surae muscle contractions during propulsion \citep{matijevich2019ground}.
 Tibial compressive loading, like loading in other bones, impacts maintenance \citep{kohrt2004physical}, growth \citep{robling2009mechanical}, and injury \citep{moen2009medial,warden2014management}, and is therefore a key variable to measure in experimental human biomechanics.

-Currently, in laboratory or clinical settings, a standard technique to estimate bone loading uses optical motion capture and instrumented treadmills along with inverse dynamics models \citep{winter2009biomechanics}.
-A more invasive method relies on strain gauges embedded directly within the bone, with gauge placement limited to the medial diaphysis of the tibia in humans \citep{rubin2001vivo,milgrom2004comparison,yang2011we}.
+Currently, in laboratory or clinical settings, a standard technique to estimate tibial loading during locomotion integrates optical motion capture and instrumented treadmills with inverse dynamics models \citep{winter2009biomechanics}.
+A more invasive method uses strain gauges embedded directly within the bone, with gauge placement limited to the medial diaphysis of the tibia in humans \citep{rubin2001vivo,milgrom2004comparison,yang2011we}.
 For in-field use, the primary tools are wearable inertial measurement units (IMUs) or insole pressure sensors which measure bone load proxies like tibial acceleration or ground reaction force \citep{elstub2022tibial, willy2025average}.
-But despite decades of research and use, wearable IMU based proxies are not reliable surrogates for bone loading \citep{xiang2024rethinking,matijevich2019ground}.
-Recent machine learning based approaches yield better accuracy, but the inherent subject-specific modeling assumptions and lack of interpretability hamper their broad applicability \citep{matijevich2020combining}.
+But despite decades of research and use, wearable IMU-based proxies are not reliable surrogates for bone loading \citep{willy2025average,xiang2024rethinking,matijevich2019ground}.
+Recent machine learning-based approaches may yield better accuracy, but the inherent participant-specific modelling assumptions and lack of interpretability hamper their broad applicability \citep{matijevich2020combining}.